 Exam resits

-An administration charge of £50 + VAT will be charged to resit the exam.
-We recommend you sit the exam within 12 months of registration.
-After this period a reenrolment fee of £100 + VAT will be applied.
+An administration charge of £50+VAT will be made to re-sit the exam.
+We recommend that candidates sit the exam within 12 months of registration.
+After 12 months, a fee to re-enrol of £100+VAT will apply.